Imagick/RfcPdoSubClasses/rfc_pdo_subclasses.md

 * PDOMysql
 * PDOOci
 * PDOOdbc
-* PDOpgsql  - definitely
+* PDOPgsql  - definitely
-* PDOsqlite - definitely
+* PDOSqlite - definitely

 Each of these subclasses will expose functionality that exists that is peculiar to that DB, and not present in the generic PDO class. e.g. PDOSqlite::createFunction() should be there rather than on [PDO::sqliteCreateFunction](https://www.php.net/manual/en/pdo.sqlitecreatefunction.php).